Looking for the perfect way to cool off, detox, and reset your body? This Persian Chilled Yogurt and Cucumber Soup is it!

 This cucumber soup is the perfect way to cool off on hot summer days.
 It also has some good detox benefits; cucumbers hep cleanse the liver, while, low-fat yogurt contributes good-for-your-gut probiotics.
 So if you’ve had a particularly indulgent weekend, for example, this can be just the way to reset your body and get back on track.

-- 2 cups reduced-fat plain yogurt (not Greek yogurt)
+- 2 cups plain yogurt (not Greek yogurt)

 - 1 1/2 cup ice water

-- 1/2 large seedless English cucumber, finely chopped (about 1 cup), plus a few cucumber slices for serving
+- 1/2 to 3/4 of a seedless English cucumber, finely chopped (about 1 to 1 1/2 cups chopped), plus a few cucumber slices for serving

 - 1 cup chopped fresh herbs (parsley, basil, dill, mint)